 - Water bottle

 - Sunscreen – on a nice day in the summer it can be all too easy to get badly burned

 - Toiletries – please bring only earth-friendly, biodegradable products (see below)

 - Medications – make sure to bring extras of any meds you may need in case you end up staying longer

 - Ritual drag – although we have a lot of this on the land already!

 - Ritual items

-- Food – during off gathering season, it is very helpful to bring some food with you when you come to the sanctuary
+- Food – it is very helpful to bring some food with you when you come to the sanctuary

 Our meals are delicious, and the kitchen is open to all.
 We prepare and serve our dinners communally and welcome your participation.
 If you feel inspired to prepare a communal breakfast or lunch, please feel free to do so, although residents usually prepare these meals themselves.
 We work with visitors to accommodate their dietary needs, and if you have special food requests, please let the Stewards know.
 If requests are pricey, visitors often chip in a bit more than the suggested donation.